skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 How does it work?
 The header of the problem set file loads the package RTutor and calls the function check.problem.set, which runs automatic tests on the typed solution.
 If a test passes there is a success message.
 If a test fails, one gets an error message specifying in which part of the problem set the solution is not yet correct.
 Often one can type hint() in the R console to get a hint of how to solve the task that is not yet correct.

-A student can type type `stats()` to get some information of how much of the problem set he has already solved.
+A student can type `stats()` to get some information of how much of the problem set he has already solved.

 Before testing the empty problem set, open "Example_sample_solution.Rmd" and check if running all chunks (Ctrl-Alt-R) works correctly.